-- 1.8.
+- 1.10.
 Budget holders should make all relevant staff aware of these regulations (and associated documents) and highlight the relevance and compliance of the regulations to their team members.
-Finance officers can assist budget holders in this. - 1.9.
-Budget holders shall make arrangements to ensure that the actual revenue expenditure does not exceed the approved budget in accordance with paragraph 2.21 below. - 1.10.
-Risk criteria (size, complexity, volatility and political sensitivity) are applied to each budget as part of the budget setting process, which then determines how a budget will be monitored during the financial year (the risk based approach). - a) High risk the budget is monitored monthly and a budget narrative reported to Cabinet every month. - b) Medium risk the budget is monitored monthly and a budget narrative reported to Cabinet every quarter. - c) Low risk the budget is reviewed every quarter and reported by exception. - Any variances more than £50,000 and over 10% of the actual spend to date and budget spend to date position; and the full year forecasted spend and the full year budget, must be monitored monthly until the variance is stable. - 1.11.
-Budget holders are responsible for providing the budget narrative as part of monthly budget monitoring reports to Cabinet.
-Combining more than one budget holder report into a service report is the responsibility of Senior Managers.
-The Finance Service can support Senior Managers in producing budget narratives. - 1.12.
-The Director of Finance and relevant Senior Manager should approve all arrangements, guidelines and procedures for the proper administration of the service's financial affairs.
+Finance officers can assist budget holders in this. - 1.11.
+Budget holders shall make arrangements to ensure that the actual revenue and capital expenditure does not exceed the approved budget in accordance with paragraph 2.24 below. - 1.12.
+Risk criteria (gross expenditure, prior year variance, level of savings, complexity, political sensitivity and budget holder experience) are applied to each budget as part of the budget setting process, which then determines how a budget will be monitored during the financial year (the risk based approach). - a) High risk the budget is monitored monthly and a budget narrative reported to Cabinet every month. - b) Medium risk the budget is monitored monthly and a budget narrative reported to Cabinet every quarter. - c) Low risk the budget is reviewed every quarter and reported by exception. - Any variances more than £50,000 and over 10% of the actual spend to date and budget spend to date position; and the full year forecasted spend and the full year budget, must be monitored monthly until the variance is stable. - 1.13.
+Budget holders are accountable for their budget areas, and to make arrangements for managing and approving expenditure, including recruitment, to ensure value for money in service delivery.
+Accountability for budget areas means resources are managed within the all relevant policy frameworks, and within approved budget.
+The budget holder is responsible for taking action to recover and to report upon any variances from the budget.
+Budget managers are accountable and responsible for the budget narrative that informs the monthly report to Cabinet and other tracking mechanism as deemed relevant by the Executive Director for Finance.
+Combining more than one budget holder report into a service report is the responsibility of senior leaders.
+The Finance Service